gradle/gradle/design-docs/publication-model.md

 This story adds a second type of component and a DSL to define which components are published.

 1. Allow `MavenPublication` instances to be added to the publications container.
-    - Default the publication's (groupId, artifactId, version) to (project.group, publication.name, project.version).
+    - Default the publication's (groupId, artifactId, version) to (project.group, project.name, project.version).
 2. Allow zero or one components to be added to a Maven publication.
 3. Change the `maven-publish` plugin so that it does not create any publications by default.
 4. Change the `war` plugin to add a component called `web`.
 When this component is added to a publication, the WAR artifact is added to the publication.